Key questions to answer when budgeting for couples.

 Let’s be honest – kids are expensive.
 A recent study found one kid will cost about a quarter of a million dollars to raise to the age of 18.
 And no, that doesn’t include the cost of any college savings or tuition planning.
 That’s just the cost to get them graduated from high school and (theoretically) out of your house.

 So you need to have the kids conversation early and decide what you want to do as a couple.
-And if one of you changes you mind, you may have this conversation more than once.
-In any case, in an ideal world you have this conversation as early as possible so you have plenty of time to save up ahead of the first extra mouth to feed.
+And if one of you changes your mind, you may have this conversation more than once.
+In any case, in an ideal world, you have this conversation as early as possible so you have plenty of time to save up ahead of the first extra mouth to feed.

 Parents have more of a burden to maintain financial stability, so you really need to focus on savings so you have a safety net for your family to fall back on if something happens.
-Budgeting needs to be consistent and may get tougher with each kid you add.
+Budgeting for couples needs to be consistent and may get tougher with each kid you add.
 And long-term savings needs to be split between your retirement and your children’s education costs.

 So while DINK (dual income, no kids) households have more disposable income, they shouldn’t just spend it frivolously.
 You should be squirreling away as much as possible to make sure you’re set up nicely for the long haul.